-This course will expose students to techniques used to create interactive, dynamic content.
+Introduces students to techniques used to create interactive, dynamic content.
 Students will design interactive user interfaces (using JavaScript and XML) which will interact with custom databases residing on a server (using PHP and MySQL).
 The course will explore the concepts of event-driven programming to create interactive interfaces using dynamic content.
-Students will write server-side scripts, design custom databases to both store, and provide access to content.
+Students will write server-side scripts, design custom databases to both store and provide access to content.
 The course will conclude with a final project where students will design their own dynamic websites.
-Recommended preparation: CIS133P, CIS133J or instructor approval.
+Recommended preparation: CIS 133JS.
+Prerequisite: CIS 133P or instructor approval.

-IT IN BUSINESS
+CIS 235 IT IN BUSINESS

 Uses advanced software features in Word, Excel, PowerPoint and Access to solve and analyze business problems using integration of the applications in a business environment.
 Recommended preparation: CIS 120 and CIS 131.
+Credits: 4 Lecture: 3 Other: 2